danielpopek94/products_catalog_backend/readme.md

 This is a Express.js server with a product list.
 It provides an API to load products with photos.

-## Features

-- Fetch all phones based on the `/products` endpoint.
-- Load specific info on a `/products/id` endpoint.
-For example `/products/1`.
-U can use only numbers from 1 to 71.
-- Automatic server refresh with Nodemon.

 ## Technologies Used